thetechstewart/docs/docs/websites/nginx/nginx-php-fpm-debian-8.md

 By default, the number is dynamic, what means daemons are launched on demand.
 This causes higher latency.

 Depending on the needs of the application, while running, some of them could go to iowait, so the number highly depends on the number of cores available and the % of time the application is waiting for the disk or a database.
 A good starting point may be 4*number_of_cores, and reduce it if you find there is not enough memory.
-Edit the "pm.max_children =" and the "pm=" directives in "/etc/php5/fpm/pool.d/www.conf":
+Edit the `pm.max_children =` and the `pm=` directives in `/etc/php5/fpm/pool.d/www.conf`:

     pm = static
     pm.max_children = 20

 Depending on your site complexity, you will need to increase the `memory_limit` variable on `/etc/php5/fpm/php.ini`.
 The ideal scenario is where:

     memory_limit * pm.max_children < average free memory

 This is not always possible since some pages may allocate higher amounts of memory.

 After modifying PHP-FPM setup, just restart it.

     systemctl restart php5-fpm

-#Next steps
+##Next steps

 Put your application online, monitor it and check its memory and cpu needs.
 According to that, tweak previous parameters as explained, and if necessary, use a bigger machine.